bitsofcotton/conv_check/README.md

 So we gain P^t z_0 with fixed intercept.

 # Usage
+    // if you need, please scope with namespace block, but include guard may harms.
     #include "konbu_init.h"
     ...
     // if you use with mpfr, num_t::set_default_proc(BITS); is needed.